FAQs: Financial adviser exam

 10. Will copies of the exam be provided?

-No. This would be both unfair on other candidates seeing the questions for the first time and make it difficult to rigorously assess a re-sitting candidate’s knowledge of their field.
+No, this would be unfair on other candidates seeing the questions for the first time and make it difficult for the exam administrator to rigorously assess a candidate’s knowledge and understanding of their field when they re-sit the exam.
 Also, people who sat the exam previously may reveal the exam questions publicly to others who may want to sit the exam.

 11. Can I request a re-mark?